 By Emily Knepple

 Rachel Dickens is a 2011 graduate of the UW-Madison School of Journalism and Mass Communication, with emphasis on strategic communication.
-She currently serves as the manager of marketing communications at Molson Coors Beverage Company based in Chicago.
+She currently serves as the senior director of communications and corporate affairs at Molson Coors Beverage Company based in Chicago.
 While at the J-School, Dickens learned the importance of finding ways to communicate uniquely.

 What is a project that you’ve worked on in your career so far that you are most proud of?